jatindhanda19/Workflow_builder/README.md

         ├─ no  → questions  → ask the next question
         └─ yes → generation → workflow JSON → diagram
 ```

-See the docstring at the top of [app/pipeline/graph.py](app/pipeline/graph.py) for the full graph, and
-[docs/DECISIONS.md](docs/DECISIONS.md) for why it is built this way.

 ## Running locally

 ```bash